 In the Vietnam railway system, there are international routes (going to China, Laos, and Cambodia), and domestic routes including the Reunification Railway from North to South (Hanoi to Ho Chi Minh City/Saigon) and local ones like the route from Hanoi to Lao Cai.
 On the Reunification Railway, there are 2 kinds of trains, the fast trains (SE – Super Express) and the slow trains (TN – Thong Nhat).
 The price for SE trains is generally higher, but it also depends on the type of seat.

-Moreover, the price dramatically changes based on demands.
+Moreover, the price dramatically changes based on demand.
 It often goes up during Vietnamese national holidays like Tet and the Vietnamese Independence Day on April, 30th.
-The tickets are often sold out during these seasons from city dwellers trying to go back to their hometown.
+The tickets are often sold out during these seasons from city dwellers trying to go back to their hometowns.
 If you plan to travel around the holiday, it is best that you book the tickets as early as possible some months in advance.
 And for booking, you can go to the station where you want to depart, book online through the Vietnam railway website, or go to the railway branch offices (in the South; in the North).

 The 2,600-kilometer railway has many stations from the North to the South and some of the busiest ones include Giap Bat and Hanoi Station in Hanoi Capital, Da Nang Station (Da Nang), Ninh Hoa Station (Khanh Hoa) and Saigon in Ho Chi Minh City.